Nolichucky Dam on the Nolichucky River in east Tennessee creates Davy Crockett Reservoir, named for the famous frontiersman who was born nearby.

 The Nolichucky River below the dam is one of the best in East Tennessee for catching smallmouth bass.
 A parking area and boat ramp are located below the dam, providing access for fishing along the banks or on the river.

-The Cherokee National Forest lies just to the east of Nolichucky Dam, with trails and forests that visitors can explore.
+The Cherokee National Forest lies just east of Nolichucky Dam, with trails and forests that visitors can explore.